Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

 ## Swap a compute blade with a different system

-Swap an HPE Cray EX liquid-cooled compute blade from System A to System B.
+Swap an HPE Cray EX liquid-cooled compute blade between two systems.

 - The two systems in this example are:

-  - System A  - Cray EX TDS cabinet x9000 with a healthy EX425 blade (Windom dual-injection) in chassis 3, slot 0
+  - Source system  - Cray EX TDS cabinet x9000 with a healthy EX425 blade (Windom dual-injection) in chassis 3, slot 0
-  - System B - Cray EX cabinet x1005 with a defective EX425 blade (Windom dual-injection) in chassis 3, slot 0
+  - Destination system - Cray EX cabinet x1005 with a defective EX425 blade (Windom dual-injection) in chassis 3, slot 0
 - Substitute the correct xnames or other parameters in the command examples that follow.
 - All the nodes in the blade must be specified using a comma separated list.
 For example, EX425 compute blades include two node cards, each with two logical nodes (4 nodes).